-- 1. Area MCAT/MCLT: - a.
-Responsible for the overall level of preparedness for the area. - b.
-Sets policy with Regional guidance on disaster issues.
+- A. Area MCAT/MCLT: - 1.
+Responsible for the overall level of preparedness for the area. - 2.
+Sets policy with Regional guidance on disaster issues. - B. Emergency Management Committee: - 1.
+Is responsible for a program designed to manage the consequences of disasters that disrupt the ability to provide care and treatment. - 2.
+Is advisory to the area management team on disaster related issues and policies.

-Location: Medical Center Wide Policy # MCW 6200 Revision Date: 5/20 Page 6 of 9
+Location: Medical Center Wide Policy# 6200.00 Revision Date: 6/14 Page 6 of 9